laravel/docs/sail.md

 #### Linux Host IP Configuration

 Internally, the `XDEBUG_CONFIG` environment variable is defined as `client_host=host.docker.internal` so that Xdebug will be properly configured for Mac and Windows (WSL2).
-If your local machine is running Linux, you should ensure that you are running `Docker Engine 17.06.0+` and  `Compose 1.16.0+`.
+If your local machine is running Linux, you should ensure that you are running Docker Engine 17.06.0+ and Compose 1.16.0+.
 Otherwise, you will need to manually define this environment variable as shown below.

 First, you should determine the correct host IP address to add to the environment variable by running the following command.
 Typically, the `<container-name>` should be the name of the container that serves your application and often ends with `_laravel.test_1`: